Skip to content

 }

-Set value and fee accordingly, value + fee = total sum of utxos
+Set value and fee such that value + fee = total sum of UTXOs.

 curl -X GET "http://127.0.0.1:9053/wallet/boxes/unspent?minConfirmations=10&minInclusionHeight=0" -H "accept: application/json" -H "api_key: hello"

-Another (and simple) way to collect is to set
+Another simple way to collect dust is to set:

 ergo {